 If a company has safety sensitive jobs or needs rigor and the ability to defend itself in a court-type setting, then lab testing is the way to go.
 But if speed is more important than so-called “accuracy,” instant testing probably makes more sense.
 A staffing agency, for example, is a big user of instant testing, since the goal is to get a quick read and move applicants along quickly.

 You need to keep costs in mind as well.
 Instant testing can be cheaper.
 If you’re sending people to a collection site for the instant test, it’s comparable to lab-based testing.
 But if you’re doing instant drug testing on site without a collector, it could be less expensive.
+You can test detox by using quick fix plus synthetic urine product in your home, which will give you instant result.

 One final important point: it doesn’t necessarily need to be an either-or decision.
 You might end up using a combination of instant testing and lab-based testing.
 Again, working with a reputable vendor who takes the time to learn about your business and your goals will go a long way in making sure you develop a drug-testing program that meets those goals.